wcampbell0x2a/dotfiles/README.md

 # dotfiles
-Dotfiles are used with my fork of dwm, slock, and slstatus.
+Dotfiles are used with my fork of dwm and slock.

-install_list is a list of software to install after installation using pacman and yay.
+install_list is a list of commands to run to have my selected packages.

 All color schemes are solarized and created for Arch.
 (I used arch btw)